MAIF/otoroshi/manual/src/main/paradox/setup/index.md

 (of course, you can change this url dependending on the configuration you provided to Otoroshi).

-Once logged in, the first screen you should see will look like
+Once logged in, the first screen you'll see should look like :

 @@@ div { .centered-img #first-login }
 <img src="../img/first-login.png" />
 @@@

-as you can see, Otoroshi is not really happy about you being logged with a generated admin account.
+As you can see, Otoroshi is not really happy about you being logged with a generated admin account.

 But we will fix that in the next chapter